MED7730 Physician Competencies III Assessment Plan

 The assessment plan sets out the principles and key elements used to assess the learner’s performance in an accurate, consistent, and objective manner for MED 7730 Physician Competencies III.

-MED 7730 Physician Competencies III continues to develop learner competencies in the non-medical expert physician roles of scholar, communicator, collaborator, advocate, leader and professional in the context of the patient, family and physician within health care systems.
+MED 7730 Physician Competencies III continues to develop student competencies in the non-medical expert physician roles of scholar, communicator, collaborator, advocate, leader and professional in the context of the patient, family and physician within health care systems.

 COURSE SUCCESS CRITERIA